tarampampam/go-filecache/README.md

 func main() {
     // Create new cache items pool
-    pool := filecache.NewPool("/tmp")
+	// Note: Do NOT create new pool instance in goroutine - SHARE it instead pool := filecache.NewPool("/tmp")

     // Put data into cache pool with expiration time